BondSavvy presented five new corporate bond investment recommendations during the June 5, 2020 edition of The Bondcast. This blog post provides a

 downturns in business, it's to a lesser degree of severity than seen in other industries.

-We recommended five bonds issued by three different companies.
-Since many companies issue multiple corporate bonds, it's BondSavvy's job to identify
+On June 5, 2020, we recommended five bonds issued by three different companies.
+Since many companies issue multiple corporate bonds, it's BondSavvy's

-bonds trading at (sometimes large) discounts to par value; however, as many corporate bond prices have increased since late March 2020, corporate bonds
+prefers to recommend bonds trading at (sometimes large) discounts to par value; however, as many corporate bond prices have increased since late March

-still trading in the 70s and 80s were generally issued by companies with credit metrics or business trends with which we were not comfortable.
+2020, corporate bonds still trading in the 70s and 80s were generally issued by companies with credit metrics or business trends with which we were

-The issuers of our recommended bonds all had leverage ratios less than 4.0x and, when compared to bonds issued by companies of similar financial profiles, we believe provide a compelling risk-return dynamic with
+Figure 2 provides a summary of our June 5, 2020 corporate bond investment recommendations.
+The issuers of our recommended bonds all had leverage ratios less than 4.0x and, we believe when compared to bonds issued by companies of similar financial profiles, provide a compelling risk-return dynamic with

 Figure 2: Summary of June 5, 2020 Corporate Bond Recommendations